PS2Sanctuary/Sanctuary.Census/README.md

 Sanctuary.Census only provides two namespaces:

 - `ps2` - data from the current 'live' release of the game.
 - `pts` - data from the current 'test' release of the game.
+The realtime event stream is not available for PTS.

 ### The `describe` verb

 Sanctuary.Census provides some collections, and fields on existing collections, that the official Census does not have.
-In order to better understand these collections, the `describe` verb may be used to obtain typing information and descriptions of the collection's fields.
+In order to better understand these collections, the `describe` verb may be used to obtain typing information and descriptions of any collection's fields.

 > GET /describe/&lt;namespace&gt;/&lt;collection&gt;\
 > e.g https://census.lithafalcon.cc/describe/ps2/fire_mode_2